 Australian hardware company Bunnings operated a chain of stores throughout New Zealand in the early 2000s.
 The common ownership highlighted the pay differential between Australia and New Zealand – New Zealand wages and salaries were around 25% lower.
-The pay differential featured in industrial stoppages in Bunnings stores in New Zealand in 2008: an Australian employee could earn around $20 an hour doing the same job as a New Zealander who got $13.20 an hour.
-But unions acknowledged that no pay deal would entirely close the pay gap, given overall higher wages in Australia.
+The pay differential featured in industrial stoppages in Bunnings stores in New Zealand in 2008 – an Australian employee could earn around $20 an hour doing the same job as a New Zealander who got $13.20.
+But unions acknowledged that no pay deal would entirely close the gap, as overall wages in Australia were higher.

 Using this item

 This item has been provided for private study purposes (such as school projects, family and local history research) and any published reproduction (print or electronic) may infringe copyright law.
 It is the responsibility of the user of any material to obtain clearance from the copyright holder.